whoschek/bzfs/README.md

     snapshots.
-As an example starting point, here is a script that deletes all bookmarks older than 90 days in a given dataset and its descendants, yet, for each dataset, does not delete the latest 100 bookmarks regardless of when they were created: `bzfs ...
+As an example starting point, here is a script that deletes all bookmarks older than 90 days in a given dataset and its descendants, yet, for each dataset, does not delete the latest 100 bookmarks regardless of when they were created: `bzfs dummy tank2/boo/bar --dryrun --recursive --skip-replication
-    --recursive --skip-replication
     --delete-missing-snapshots=bookmarks
     --include-snapshot-times-and-ranks 'latest 100..latest 100%'
     --include-snapshot-times-and-ranks '*..90 days ago'`